SYK-08/nuttx/README.md

     make olddefconfig

-That will restore the the missing defaulted values.
+That will restore the missing defaulted values.

 Using this command after configuring is generally a good practice anyway:
-Even if the `defconfig` files are not "compressed" in this fashion, the `defconfig` file may be old and the only way to assure that the installed `.config` is is up to date is via `make oldconfig` or `make olddefconfig`.
+Even if the `defconfig` files are not "compressed" in this fashion, the `defconfig` file may be old and the only way to ensure that the installed `.config` is up to date via `make oldconfig` or `make olddefconfig`.
 See the paragraph above entitled "Refreshing Configurations" for additional information.